Bateau Bay: Clubs

 Bateau Bay Bowling Club is located on the corner of Pheasant Avenue and Bias Avenue.
 It has TAB facilities, a bar, and a bistro, as well as an undercover carpark.
 The club has three bowling greens is strong in competitions run statewide.

 The Entrance Leagues Club is located on The Entrance Road adjacent to Bateau Bay Square.
 The club was first opened in 1992.
 It has over 15,000 members.
 It features a large carpark as well as an auditorium, TAB facilities, bar and bistro, function rooms, and a members courtesy bus.
 The Entrance Leagues Club is a major sponsor of The Entrance Tigers Rugby League Club.

-The Bateau Bay Hotel is located on The Entrance Road between Lumby Drive and Cresthaven Avenue.
-Its approval date for building was 4 February, and the day of opening was 8 September, in 1980.